-It’s a little pricey, but this card can handle the needs of nearly any device and any type of user.
+This microSD card is an upgraded version of our earlier favorite.
+It can handle the needs of nearly any device and any type of user.
 It has a top-of-the-line speed class and read speed, and you can buy it in several different storage capacities between 64 GB and 512 GB.
 The write speed isn’t provided on the Samsung spec sheet for this microSD card, which isn’t uncommon — manufacturers often focus on read speed instead because it’s where you’ll notice a lag if there is any.
 But based on all of the card’s other specs, it should handle anything you throw at it.
 A previous version of this card had a write speed of 90 MB/s, so this one is likely in the same range or a notch higher.
-It’s also shockproof, waterproof, and can withstand extreme temperatures.
-Our colleagues at the Verge like this card because “it has the obvious advantage when it comes to storage capacity.”
-They also point out that “if you plan to use [it] for both gaming and recording video, it’s good to know that it can perform both functions well.”
+It’s also shockproof and waterproof and can withstand extreme temperatures.
+Our colleagues at the Verge like it because “it has the obvious advantage when it comes to storage capacity,” according to writer Cameron Faulkner.
+He points out that “if you plan to use [it] for both gaming and recording video, it’s good to know that it can perform both functions well.”

 Best microSD card for gaming

-Although Joseph Palma at B&H Photo likes Nintendo’s official SD card, which has read speeds up to 100 MB/s and write speeds up to 90 MB/s, he actually recommends saving a little money and buying this 128 GB card from SanDisk.
+Although Joseph Palma at B&H Photo likes Nintendo’s official SD card, which has read speeds of up to 120 MB/s and write speeds of up to 90 MB/s, he actually recommends saving a little money and buying this 128 GB card from SanDisk.
 Why?
 SD cards in gaming devices are mostly “used to store the game info and read the game, not write beyond save files and installation,” he says.
 So the extra speed is unnecessary.
-This card has a lower maximum read speed of 80 MB/s and a much slower write speed of 10 MB/s, but that’s still plenty for typical gaming.
+This card may have a lower read speed and write speed than the best overall, but it still has plenty for typical gaming.
 It’s what Palma uses for his own Switch.

-“Whether you’re trying to add more storage to your Nintendo Switch, a phone, a laptop, or a GoPro, this is the card that will get you the biggest bang for your buck,” says the Verge’s Cameron Faulkner.
-“It commonly sells for less than $50, making it an affordable, yet huge storage upgrade.”
+“Whether you’re trying to add more storage to your Nintendo Switch, a phone, a laptop, or a GoPro, this is the card that will get you the biggest bang for your buck,” says the Verge’s Faulkner.
+“It commonly sells for less than $50, making it an affordable yet huge storage upgrade.”
 It’s also shockproof, waterproof, and X-ray-proof, and it can handle high temperatures.
 You can buy this card in a 1TB capacity, which is an almost unthinkable amount of photo and video storage, but the option is there if you need it.

 Best microSD card for cameras

-Where write speed really comes into play is recording video.
-You need a card with great specs, so pay attention to video class, which measures the minimum levels of write speed for recording video.
-The video class on a microSD card can range from V6 to V90.
-Palma says V30 should be sufficient for shooting ultra-high-definition 4K video.
+Where write speed really comes into play is when you are recording video.
+That’s also when you’ll want to pay attention to the video class, which measures the minimum levels of write speed for recording video.
+The video class on a microSD card can range from V6 to V90; Palma says V30 should be sufficient for shooting ultra-high-definition 4K video.
 It should also have the ultra-high-speed class designation, which tells you what type of video, HD or UHD, the card can handle.
 Ultra-high-speed class is a number inside a U on the front of the card.
 A U1 card should be able to handle 1080p recording without any issues, but if you want to record 4K, get a U3 card like the PNY Pro Elite, which comes recommended by the Verge.
-It has up to 100 MB/s read speed and a 90 MB/s write speed, so it can always keep up.
+It has up to 100 MB/s read speed and a 90 MB/s write speed, plus a V30 video class.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.